Bill Dana: Career

-Dana began his career as a page at NBC's famous Studio 6B while performing comedy in nightclubs around New York with partner Gene Wood.
+Dana began his career as a page at NBC's Studio 6B while performing comedy in nightclubs around New York with partner Gene Wood.
 Starting in the 1950s, his appearances on television included The Imogene Coca Show and The Danny Thomas Show, as well as writing for and producing The Spike Jones Show.

-Dana's career took a major turn when he began writing stand-up routines for the young comedian Don Adams, including the now well-known "Would you believe?" jokes popularized by Get Smart.
+Dana's career took a major turn when he began writing stand-up routines for the young comedian Don Adams (including the now well-known "Would you believe?" jokes later popularized by Get Smart (1965)).
 From there, he was brought in as a writer for The Steve Allen Show, where he created the José Jiménez character for the show's Man in the Street segments.

 On an Ed Sullivan Show appearance, Dana related a story of how a woman recognized him on the street, but knew him only as José Jiménez, and asked what his real name was.
 Instead of his stage name, "Bill Dana", he gave her his real name, "William Szathmary".
 The woman rejoined: "Wow, no wonder you changed it to Jiménez!"

 Dana had several comedy albums but only one that strictly featured the Jose Jimenez character.
 One of the cuts; "The Astronaut (Part 1 & 2)"...an interview from news reporter, writer and producer Don Hinkley...made it to the Billboard Top 40 charts at #19 in September 1961.
 Hinkley and Dana met as writers for the Allen show.

 In 1961, Dana made the first of eight appearances on The Danny Thomas Show, playing Jimenez as a bumbling but endearing elevator operator.
 The character was so well-received that it was spun off into his own NBC sitcom, The Bill Dana Show (1963–1965).
 Jiménez was now a bellhop at a posh New York hotel.
 His snooty, irritable boss was played by Jonathan Harris.
 The cast also included Don Adams as a hopelessly inept house detective named Byron Glick; when the show was cancelled, Adams quickly used the Glick characterization as the basis for Maxwell Smart, and Get Smart premiered on NBC that fall.